-Prior to joining the firm, Mr. Cooper served as a senior Justice Department attorney and Assistant US Attorney for the District of Columbia, where he was the Deputy Chief of the Criminal Division and Acting Chief of the National Security Section.
-In those positions, he supervised all federal criminal investigations and prosecutions in the Office, including all matters involving fraud, public corruption, terrorist finance, anti-money laundering enforcement, export control violations, healthcare fraud, intellectual property theft, corporate and securities fraud, tax fraud, environmental crimes, and asset forfeiture.
-In addition, Mr. Cooper has personally tried more than 40 criminal cases and has handled myriad sensitive or high-profile criminal cases.
+James brings a unique perspective to his practice, having served as a senior Justice Department attorney and Assistant U.S. Attorney for the District of Columbia, where he was the Deputy Chief of the Criminal Division and Acting Chief of the National Security Section.
+In those positions, he supervised all federal criminal investigations and prosecutions in the Office, including all matters involving fraud, public corruption, terrorist finance, anti-money laundering enforcement, export control violations, intellectual property theft, environmental crimes, and asset forfeiture.
+In addition, James has personally tried more than 40 criminal cases and has handled myriad sensitive or high-profile criminal cases.

 - Financial institution in BSA/AML investigation conducted by DOJ, OCC, and FinCEN.

-- Financial institution in joint DOJ/CFPB fair lending investigation.
+- Hudson City Savings Bank in joint DOJ/CFPB fair lending investigation.

-- Aurora Loan Services LLC, a mortgage servicing company, in federal False Claims Act litigation alleging fraud in mortgage origination and foreclosure activities; all charges dismissed.
+- Aurora Loan Services, a mortgage servicing company, in federal False Claims Act litigation alleging fraud in mortgage origination and foreclosure activities; all charges dismissed.

 - Financial institution in various government enforcement matters, including investigations into mortgage servicing and origination activities.

 - SLM Corporation (commonly referred to as Sallie Mae) in United States ex rel.
 Batiste v.
 SLM Corp., 740 F. Supp.
 2d 98 (D.D.C.
-2010), a False Claims Act matter alleging submission of false claims in connection with the federal student loan program (obtained dismissal with prejudice on jurisdictional grounds; affirmed in United States ex rel.
+2010), a FCA matter alleging submission of false claims in connection with the federal student loan program.
+Obtained dismissal with prejudice on jurisdictional grounds; affirmed in United States ex rel.
 Batiste v.
 SLM Corp.(D.C.
 Cir.
-2011)).
+2011).

-- Merck in False Claims Act litigation pending in the United States District Court for the District of Massachusetts and the Southern District of Texas.
+- Merck in FCA litigation pending in the U.S. District Court for the District of Massachusetts and the Southern District of Texas.

-- Yamashita Rubber Co., Ltd., a Japanese auto parts manufacturer, in antitrust cartel investigation, United States v.
+- Yamashita Rubber, a Japanese auto parts manufacturer, in antitrust cartel investigation, United States v.
 Yamashita Rubber Co., Ltd. (N.D.
 Ohio, October 2013).

 - District of Columbia